 Start by measuring the area where you intend to install the backsplash and purchase the tile needed.
 Most people tend to prefer subway tiles, which vary in area.
-You can choose 1 by 1 square tiles with a mesh at the back.
-Make sure that you are buying glazed tiles because tiles which are not glazed will become dull with grease stains.
+You can choose 1x1 square tiles with a mesh at the back.
+Make sure that you are buying glazed tiles because tiles that are not glazed will become dull with grease stains.
 Add an extra 10 percent to the supply of tiles your purchase in case some are broken by mistake.

 Step 2 - Clear the Area

 Clear the surface area of all appliances and other items.
 Make sure you remember to deactivate the electrical power to all switches and outlets within the kitchen and remember also to take away the stove, the range hood and the cover plates.

 Step 3 - Install the Backerboard

 Install your backerboard with screws and leave a space of approximately 1/8-inch at the sides.
 Finish the installation by covering it with mesh tape and filler compound.
 If you have gaps in the wall and the tiles will run over these gaps, install a temporary ledger board along the bottom edge of the tiles to help the tiles stay in place during the installation process.